ImageReward: Learning and Evaluating Human Preferences for Text-to-Image Generation: Details on 's Comparison Data Annotation Pipeline

 \vpara{Problem distribution of different prompt categories.} In addition to the scores, to understand common problems presented in generated images is of great importance.
 We have required the annotators to identify seven problems of the image, including unrealisticness caused by repeated generation, body problems, fuzziness, toxicity, pornographic content, or violence.
 We report the frequency of each problem in each category in Figure \ref{fig:main_object_problem}.
-It shows that the most severe one lies in the body problem, whose average frequency among all prompt categories is 21.11\%.
+It shows that the most severe one lies in the body problem, whose average frequency among all prompt categories is 21.14\%.
 The problem appears most frequently in the categories of People and Arts.
-The Animals, Artifacts, and Abstract categories take second place.
+The Animals, Abstract, and Artifacts categories take second place.
 Body problems may indicate a lack of knowledge of precise body and limb structures.
+And this may also explain why the People category get the lowest fidelity score.

 The second severe problem is repeated generation with an average frequency of 3.16\%.
 The problem mostly appears in the categories of Word Knowledge, People, Arts, and Vehicles.
 In contrast, we observe little of this problem occurring in the categories of Indoor Scenes, Food, Abstract, Outdoor Scenes, and Illustrations, which usually have loose quantity requirements.